dwyl/flutter-bloc-tutorial/README.md

 - the logic is *kept out of the widgets*.
 - it's easy to test logic and widgets separately.
 "When my state ix X, widgets should be Y".
-- we can *trace user interactions* made in widgets through **blocs**
+- we can *trace person interactions* made in widgets through **blocs**
 (we will talk about this in the next section).